 Katharine is also working with Ewan Fernie (Shakespeare Institute, University of Birmingham) on Marina, a new play based on Shakespeare's Pericles, which was adopted for Research and Development with the Royal Shakespeare Company in 2018.
 She was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the Renaissance history of sleep (www.watching.eca.ed.ac.uk).
 A collaboration between academics, scientists, theatre practitioners and schools, Watching culminated in March 2015 with four full-scale promenade performances by twilight of Katharine's new opera on sleep in the landmark Glasshouses of Edinburgh’s Royal Botanic Garden.
 Watching was profiled on BBC Radio 3 (Free Thinking) and on Radio Scotland (The Culture Show).

 Katharine writes creatively, and a selection of her poems appeared in The Harvard Review in 2019.
-Her poetry was shortlisted for the international Bridport Prize in 2013 and 2014, and for the Dermot Healy Poetry Competition in 2014.
-With colleagues at Oxford, Lancaster and UEA, she is a commissioning editor of beyond criticism, a new series of books with the independent Boiler House Press which sets out to explore the interface between critical and creative writing: https://beyondcriticism.net/.
+Her poetry was longlisted for the National Poetry Prize in 2020, shortlisted for the international Bridport Prize in 2013 and 2014, and for the Dermot Healy Poetry Competition in 2014.
+With colleagues at Oxford and UEA, she is a commissioning editor of beyond criticism, a new series of books with the independent Boiler House Press which sets out to explore the interface between critical and creative writing: https://beyondcriticism.net/.
 Katharine also has extensive experience as a librettist.
 An opera based on Wagner’s Das Rheingold, written in collaboration with composer David Knotts, was commissioned by English National Opera to celebrate the opening of the new Clore Studio at the London Coliseum and premiered in a full-scale professional production in April 2004.
 Katharine has also collaborated with David on operas for the Youth Group at Glyndebourne and London’s W11 Opera.
 Her opera entitled The Quicken Tree, based on Edmund Spenser’s The Faerie Queene and written in collaboration with composer Dee Isaacs, was performed in Edinburgh’s Royal Botanic Gardens in March 2011.